ylyu-fly/labwebsite/content/sections/section5.md

 ** **

-Mar 25 | We're thrilled to announce that our former lab tech, Eli James, has been accepted into the PhD program in Ecology and Evolutionary Biology at Texas A&M University.
+Mar 25 | **Eli accepted into PhD!** - Our former lab tech, Eli James, has been accepted into the PhD program in Ecology and Evolutionary Biology at Texas A&M University.
 Congratulations, Eli!

 ![](img/Eli_James.png)